jho44/YouDate/README.md

 - Ensures the logic to parse the json object returned by spotify is accurate and robust

 **Other unit tests test the same routes as integration tests**
-- Ensures ONLY that the APi contract is valid (aka unchanged from a previous valid execution).
+- Ensures ONLY that the API contract is valid (aka unchanged from a previous valid execution).
 This is useful when refactoring to ensure there are no service disruptions.